Jump to Navigation

-Phoenix Restoration of Rights Attorney
+Arizona Restoration of Rights Attorney

-Have you been convicted of a felony and lost some of your civil rights, such as the right to carry a weapon?
-If you have finished your sentence, most of your rights will automatically be restored.
-To get back the right to possess or own a firearm or other weapon, however, you need to file a request with the judge.
-If you fail to do so and are found in possession of a deadly weapon, whether it be a gun or even a bow and arrow, you could be charged with a class 4 felony.
+If you fail to restore your gun rights and are found in possession of a deadly weapon, whether it be a gun or even a bow and arrow, you could be charged with a class 4 felony.
 An experienced attorney can help you protect and restore your rights.

-At the Law Office of Rachelle S. Ferraro, I have focused my practice exclusively on criminal matters for more than 12 years.
+At the Law Office of Rachelle S. Ferraro, I have focused my practice on criminal defense for more than 20 years.
 I take a straightforward approach with all my clients, giving you honest answers and a realistic assessment of your chances of getting the results you want.
 Board-certified as a criminal law specialist by the Arizona Board of Legal Specialization, I have been a criminal defense attorney my entire career, and I am committed to fully protecting your constitutional rights.
 When you hire me to help you restore your civil rights, you will work directly with me throughout the process.

 I offer a free initial consultation.
 To set up a meeting with an experienced Phoenix restoration of rights lawyer, contact my office or call me at 602-795-0770 for an appointment.